JunhaoSong/cuseistut/source/dd_loc/index.rst

 #.
 2-D X-Z plane rather than 3-D X-Y-Z to decrease complexity
 #.
 P arrivals only

-After this tutorial, besides the understanding of key concepts in Double-Difference location, you will also find that model expand from 2-D to 3-D, from one-layer to multi-layers, from P to P&S arrivals, the key processing remains the same.
+After this tutorial, besides the understanding of key concepts in Double-Difference location, you will also find that model expands from 2-D to 3-D, from one-layer to multi-layers, from P to P&S arrivals, the key processing remains the same.

 .. note::
  | You are strongly encouraged to play around codes in this tutorial and introduce to others, you will find your understanding will be enhanced dramatically during the process.